TheThingsNetwork/docs/_content/applications/nodered/index.md

 [Node-RED](http://nodered.org/) is a free, JavaScript-based server and web GUI for wiring together hardware devices, APIs and online services.
 You can find a lot of example flows and additional nodes in the [Node-RED Library](http://flows.nodered.org/).

 With the [Node-RED node for TTN](https://www.npmjs.com/package/node-red-contrib-ttn) it is very easy to process device messages and activations with pretty much no code.

+*⚠️ The support and maintenance for this SDK has been discontinued, it is not recommended to use the SDK for new projects.*